lukasjarosch/skipper/docs/docs/index.md

 control over the data-structures used inside the templates.

 Additionaly we think that being able to provide a single binary without any dependencies will make thinks a lot easier.
 This is what you can do with Skipper.
-Build *your own* templating sytem, without having to do the heavy lifting.
+Build *your own* templating sytem, which is nice.

 Skipper is not meant to be a *one-size-fits-all* solution.
 The goal of Skipper is to enable companies to create the own - custom built - template and inventory engine, without having to do the heavy lifing.